-In international and international preliminary contests a member may compete with only one quartet, regardless of the number of quartets or districts to which he belongs.
+In international and international preliminary contests a member may compete with only one quartet, regardless of the number of quartets or districts to which the member belongs.
 Any requests for exceptions to this rule must be made to the Society Contest and Judging Committee through its chairman.
-However, a member may compete in multiple quartets in any division or district contest in one or more districts.
+A member may compete in multiple quartets in any division or district contest, but each quartet must be comprised of no more than two of the same members.